MDMA (film)

 MDMA (also known as Cardinal X or Angie X) is a 2017 American crime drama film written and directed by Angie Wang, and produced by Wang and Fire Horse Film Productions LLC in association with Blue Creek Pictures.
 The film is about a young woman, Angie Wang (played by Annie Q.), who becomes the biggest supplier of MDMA on the West Coast of the United States in the mid-1980s.
 According to the film's official website, it is "inspired by true events" from Wang's own life.

 The film had its world premiere at CAAMFest on March 10, 2017.
 It was released in the United States in select theaters and through digital and on demand services on September 14, 2018, by Shout!
 Factory.

 Plot

-Angie is in college, but finding the money is hard for her family.
-Her father tells her to change college to save money, and she decides to earn some money herself.
+Angie is in college, but finding that money is hard for her family.
+Her father tells her to change colleges to save money, and she decides to earn some money herself.
 While partying with friends, she is introduced to MDMA.

 She realizes that MDMA is unregulated, and so neither legal nor illegal.
 After researching the papers published by the developing teams, she formulates her own method and starts production.
 She works hard both in and after school, and parties, where she also sells her own product, all while keeping the supply anonymous.